 I write this blog-essay after seeing that the New York Times has amplified some very cliched and unsupported advice for couples in conflict: they highly recommend using "I statements".
 The armchair opinions of therapists is used to support the advice, instead of evidence of the usefuleness of I statements in interaction.
 This might be because there is none.
-Such evidence, when it eventually comes on line, would have to include study of the trajectory of I statements in sequences of interaction, recorded and transcribed to track and account for what happens in situ, linking structure and details of to the voluminous current knowledge of the study of interaction organized under the umbrella of applied linguistics, including findings from sociolinguistics, conversation analysis, anthropological linguistics, micro-ethnography, and interactional social psychology.
+Such evidence, when it eventually comes on line, would have to include study of the trajectory of I statements in sequences of interaction, recorded and transcribed to track and account for what happens in situ, linking structure and details to the voluminous current knowledge of the study of interaction organized under the umbrella of applied linguistics, including findings from sociolinguistics, conversation analysis, anthropological linguistics, micro-ethnography, and interactional social psychology.
+Each of these can in their slightly different ways show the yawning abyss that awaits the distressed couple that starts relying on "I statements".

 Drawing on these knowledge bases there are good arguments for why so-called "I-statements" are a bad idea for for couples in distressed conflict: